Michael-Geis/arxiv-daemon/README.md

 absolute path of your copy of the repository, e.g. the absolute path of `your-directory`.
 Mine is `c:/users/leems/coding/projects/arxiv-daemon`

 Step 4.
-Create a shortcut to startup.bat and place it in your startup scripts folder.
-To open this on windows, press Win + r and type "shell:startup"
+Create a shortcut to `your-directory/startup.bat` and place it in your startup scripts folder.
+To open this on windows, press
+Win + r and type "shell:startup"

 Now the next time you restart your pc, any arxiv downloads will be automatically renamed and moved.